fleetdm/fleet/handbook/business-operations/README.md

 ### Steps after an offer is accepted

 Once the new team member replies and accepts their offer in writing:
-1. The CEO or Zach Wasserman replies to the candidate.
+1. **Reply:** The CEO or Zach Wasserman replies to the candidate.
-2. Whoever replies [creates a hiring issue](https://github.com/fleetdm/confidential/issues/new/choose) for the new team member.
+2. **Create hiring issue:** Whoever replies [creates a hiring issue](https://github.com/fleetdm/confidential/issues/new/choose) for the new team member.
 This will inform the Business Operations team to get involved.
 They will use this issue to keep track of the hiring tasks for the new team member.

-3. Business Operations will then reach out to the new team member within 1 business day from a separate email thread to get any information they will need to prepare their agreement, add them to our payroll system, and get their new laptop and hardware security keys ordered so that everything is ready for them to start on their first day.
+Within 1 business day from when the "Hiring" issue is created, Business Operations reaches out to the new team member in a separate email thread to get any information they will need to prepare their agreement, add them to our payroll system, and get their new laptop and hardware security keys ordered so that everything is ready for them to start on their first day.

-> **_Note:_** _Some Fleet team members are contractors and others are employees.
-The distinction between "contractor" and "employee" varies in different geographies, and the appropriate contract for any given team member and the place where they work is determined during the hiring process._

 #### Purchasing a company-issued device